pycalphad/pycalphad/RELEASING.rst

    #.
 Leave the description box blank.
    #.
 If this version is a pre-release, check the "This is a pre-release" box.
    #.
 Click "Publish release".
 #.
-The new version will be available on PyPI automatically when the ``Build and deploy to PyPI`` workflow on GitHub Actions finishes successfully.
+The new version will be available on PyPI when the ``Build and deploy to PyPI`` workflow on GitHub Actions finishes successfully.

 Deploy to PyPI (manually)
 -------------------------